cjrlowry/CJ_Final_Project/readme.txt

 bag in the cage (numbered 1-n) the depth, urchin density, mortality, biofouling ranking, as well as the set of starting test diameters, ending test diameters, ending gonad index percentage (calculation: gonad weight / wet weight * 100), and starting/ending shell length.
-Reference the attached example dataset .csv file.
+Each data type has an associated string required for code function; Reference the attached example dataset .csv file for naming regimen.

 Prior to execution, ensure the repository is moved into your ~/R/ folder.
 If a different dataset will be used, either rename your dataset the same as